 Electrical heat tape can be placed around your pipes to prevent freezing.
 This is a great precaution to take for pipes that are exposed to the elements!
 Wrap the pipe with the tape, and then add insulation!

-For winter pipe repair, contact Dillon Plumbing at (208) 466-3707.
+For Nampa and Boise winter pipe repair, contact Dillon Plumbing today.
 We will keep your holiday season running smoothly.